vjanelle/polyglottalk/notes/classes.md

 > declaration always win, are computed at compile-time, and do not have a built-in hierarchy for resolving conflicts,
 > allowing repeated overrides would cause catalog compilation to be unreliable and parse-order dependent.
 > This was the original reason for adding external data bindings to include-like declarations: since external data is set
-> before compile-time and has a fixed hierachy, the compilercan safe safely rely on it without risk of conflicts.
+> before compile-time and has a fixed hierarchy, the compiler can safe safely rely on it without risk of conflicts.

 When puppet talks about parse-order, it is specifically talking how the puppet DSL is read off the disk.
 As data is interpreted, it loads in resources.
 Certain functions can be used (such as `defined()` which will make a decision based off of the current state of the catalog as it's being compiled, and can change the way the DSL is being interpreted.
 Mostly this is from a top-down perspective.
 This is a highly complicated topic and it isn't something you're expected to know at the beginning, but it's useful for defined types and custom resources where you may need to depend on a class, but don't necessarily need it instantiated in a certain order.

 ### Using the `include` function

 The `include` function is the standard way to declare classes.
-You can include multiple classes as arguments, 	and it relies on external data (ie, from data sources or default parameters) for parameters.
+You can include multiple classes as arguments, 	and it relies on external data (i.e., from data sources or default parameters) for parameters.
 It can accept a single class:

 <pre>
 include common